Investing Strategy Research

 Liquidation Rights

-In the case of corporate liquidation, preferred stockholders have a higher claim on the company’s assets than common stockholders.
+In corporate liquidation, preferred stockholders have a higher claim on the company’s assets than common stockholders.
 This means that if a company goes bankrupt, preferred stockholders are more likely to receive some portion of their investment back.

 Capital Appreciation Potential